gbv/ssso/ssso.md

   [lode:circa](#http://linkedevents.org/ontology/#term-circa)
 * [dcterms:date](#http://dublincore.org/documents/dcmi-terms/#terms-date)

-The property values SHOULD be modeled as instance of [xsd:dateTime] or [xsd:date].
+Property values of service times SHOULD be modeled as instance of [xsd:dateTime] or [xsd:date].
 The starting time of a service event (if given) MUST be equal to or earlier than the ending time of the same service event (unless the service is an instance of [TimeTravel] and [ExecutedService]).

 To express an estimated and additional time, SSSO defines the property [delay] which can also hold a relative duration.
 Applications SHOULD NOT use this